tlspuffin/async-opcua/docs/compatibility.md

 Currently the following are not supported

-* Diagnostic info.
-OPC UA allows for you to ask for diagnostics with any request.
-None is supplied at this time
-* Default node set is mostly static.
-Certain fields of server information will contain their default values unless explicitly set.
 * Multiple created sessions in a single transport.
-  * This should now technically be supported, but without any client that supports this it is not tested at all.
+  * This should now technically be supported, but without any client that support it is not tested at all.

 ## Client

 The client API is asynchronous, but require you to "drive" the connection by polling an event loop.
 Convenience methods are provided for polling the event loop on a background thread.

 The client exposes functions that correspond to the current server supported profile, i.e. look above at the server services and there will be client-side functions that are analogous to those services.

-In addition to the server services above, the following are also supported.

-* FindServers - when connected to a discovery server, to find other servers
-* RegisterServer - when connected to a discovery server, to register a server

 The client is only automatically tested against the server implementation, so primarily only services supported by the current server implementation are supported.
+The implementation aims to contain all services, tested against other servers where necessary.

 ## Configuration